Psychologist

 Step 3: Complete a Master’s degree in Psychology (Two Years, Optional)

-As some doctorate programs require completing a master’s degree prior to enrolling, this may be a necessary step towards becoming a psychologist.
+As some doctoral programs require completing a master’s degree before enrolling, this may be a necessary step towards becoming a psychologist.
 Typical master’s programs include psychology, education, sociology, and health sciences.
 These programs can take anywhere from one to two years to complete.

 Step 4: Obtain a Doctorate in Psychology (Four to Seven Years)